About the Writing Program

 History of the Program

-- Expanded to support efforts at writing across the curriculum in the College of Arts and Sciences, the School of Business Administration and the School of Music
+- expanded to support efforts at writing across the curriculum in the College of Arts and Sciences, the School of Business Administration and the School of Music

-- Instituted a wide-ranging and far-seeing assessment initiative with impressive early results
+- instituted a wide-ranging and far-seeing assessment initiative with impressive early results

 Success of the Program

 To know whether or not the Writing Program is successful, we measure various elements of our curriculum to find out how well our students are learning.
 See what we learned from the Fall 2009 General Education Writing Assessment.
-Stetson University, though the work of the General Education Assessment Committee, won the 2011 Exemplary Program Award from the the Association for General and Liberal Studies (A.G.L.S.).
-The award was given for outstanding work of the General Education Assessment Committee on establishing outcomes and testing them in the first wide-scale writing assessment (fall 2009).
+Stetson University, through the work of the General Education Assessment Committee, won the 2011 Exemplary Program Award from the Association for General and Liberal Studies (A.G.L.S.).
+The award was given for the outstanding work of the General Education Assessment Committee on establishing outcomes and testing them in the first wide-scale writing assessment (fall 2009).
 The A.G.L.S. serves colleges and universities by fostering strong general education programs.
 The details of this award, including criteria and application rubric, are available online.